Coronal Polishing

 No. Your exam patient cannot be another dental professional (dental assistant, dental hygienist, dentist, etc.)

 During the Coronal Polishing course, students practice on each other.
-The purpose of the Stand-in Patient is to give another student someone to practice on in the event you cannot be practiced on.
+The purpose of the Practice Patient is to give another student someone to practice on in the event you cannot be practiced on.

-Stand-in Patients are needed Saturday afternoon AND Sunday morning.
-You may use more than one stand-in patient.
-Unlike Exam Patients, Stand-in Patients MAY be another dental professional.
-Your Stand-in Patient MAY NOT serve as your Exam Patient.
+Practice Patients are needed Saturday afternoon AND Sunday morning.
+You may use more than one practice patient.
+Unlike Exam Patients, Practice Patients MAY be another dental professional.
+Your Practice Patient MAY NOT serve as your Exam Patient.

-Your course schedule will tell you when your Stand-In Patient needs to arrive.
+Your course schedule will tell you when your Practice Patient needs to arrive.

 Yes.
 You can use another dental professional, but they cannot be someone taking the course with you.

-No. Your stand-in patient must be a separate individual.
+No. Your practice patient must be a separate individual.

 Your patient needs 20 natural teeth without decalcification (aka. decay).
 The patient's mouth doesn't have to be cavity-free AS LONG AS they have 20 natural teeth that do NOT have cavities.
 Teeth with restorations (filled cavities) are acceptable.